-Choose how you want to make the DNS changes required for Office to use your domain.
+Choose how you want to make the DNS changes required for Microsoft to use your domain.

-Choose I'll add the DNS records myself if you want to attach only specific Office 365 services to your domain or if you want to skip this for now and do this later.
+- Choose I'll add the DNS records myself if you want to attach only specific Microsoft 365 services to your domain or if you want to skip this for now and do this later.
 Choose this option if you know exactly what you're doing.

 If you chose to add DNS records yourself , select Next and you'll see a page with all the records that you need to add to your registrars website to set up your domain.

 If the portal doesn't recognize your registrar, you can follow these general instructions.